awslabs/ai-on-sagemaker-hyperpod/website/docs/08-Tips/EKS/07-add-users.md

 ---
-title : "d.
+title : "b.
 Add users to your EKS HyperPod cluster" weight : 48
 ---